LLM-SAA: LLM-persona Generated Distributions for Decision-making: Pricing problem: Details and Results

-We compute the $\mathsf{PersonaMAE}$ and $\mathsf{ShuffledMAE}$ metrics (see \Cref{sec:asstPersona}) to assess how well the LLM tailors its outputs to individual-level features.
+\paragraph{Is the LLM able to imitate specific personas?} We compute the $\mathsf{PersonaMAE}$ and $\mathsf{ShuffledMAE}$ metrics (see \Cref{sec:asstPersona}) to assess how well the LLM tailors its outputs to individual-level features.
 Averaged across the six products, $\mathsf{PersonaMAE}$ and $\mathsf{ShuffledMAE}$ are \textbf{22.44} and \textbf{23.11} respectively, again reinforcing that the LLM can improve decisions despite not imitating individuals.
 (For comparison, the $\mathsf{ShuffledMAE}$ of the Random baseline is \textbf{36.01}.)